Trump and the Russia investigation: What to know

 And the Department of Justice appointed Robert Mueller as its special counsel overseeing its investigation in May 2017.

-Mueller was appointed after Attorney Gen. Jeff Sessions, the first Republican senator to endorse Trump, recused himself from the investigation.
+Mueller was appointed after Attorney General Jeff Sessions, the first Republican senator to endorse Trump, recused himself from the investigation.
 His appointment also followed a growing Democratic outcry for someone outside the Justice Department to handle the probe.

 Has anyone been charged yet?